Last Updated: February 8, 2022

 Algorithm: Computing Taxable SS Income

-Turns out that taxable SSI is a function of three things: your tax filing status (single, married filing jointly, etc.), your total non-SSI (all other standard income plus all long term cap gains), and your total SSI (so combined SSI for married filing jointly).
+Turns out that taxable RIB is a function of three things: your tax filing status (single, married filing jointly, etc.), your total non-RIB (all other standard income plus all long term cap gains), and your total RIB (so combined RIB for married filing jointly).

 Note: the below algorithm assumes that lines 4, 5, 7 of the IRS worksheet are zero, as they are relatively uncommon factors.
 But if they apply to you, make sure you account for them.